ToxicPine/eigentensor/README.md

 ## Economic Security Model

+**NOTE: THIS VERSION OF THE SECURITY MODEL WAS NOT USED FOR THE EIGEN GAMES HACKATHON, REFER TO THE CORRESPONDING README FOR THE HACKATHON VERSION.**

 The security of EigenTensor relies on game-theoretic principles of EigenLayer's restaking model.
 From the perspective of an individual operator node:

 ### Node Decision Payoff Matrix